Eat your way around the world

 To experience authentic South African cuisine I'd recommend taking the Cape Eats Tour.

-Starting in the Cape Malay neighbourhood in Cape Town, we stopped for some melkert (milk tart) and koeksisters (similar to doughnuts).
+Starting in the Cape Malay neighborhood in Cape Town, we stopped for some melkert (milk tart) and koeksisters (similar to doughnuts).
 We munched these sweet treats as we visited the community craft foundations, which support single mothers and other causes.

 Led by our guide, we walked through the streets of Cape Town, sampling local cuisine in the markets, and passed Asian and Middle Eastern food stalls where the scent of spices filled the air.